2653934/sd-lab1/report.md

 I have made a git repository and learnt how to make the commits to the git repo.
 I learnt about branches and how the they work as well as commiting to it and from there deploying my pages.
+I learnt how to bundle my project into a single file to submit it.